-A picture of a person looking at a CTA, that’s where the eye of the visitor will shift.
-Don’t add images of people who stare right at your audience, make them stare at what your audience should look at.
+If you have a picture of a person looking at a CTA, that’s where the eye of the visitor will shift.
+Don’t add images of people who stare right at your audience; have them looking at the spot where you also want the audience to look.

 Be sure your CTA links exactly where you want readers to go.
 Don’t take readers to the home page and expect them to search around for the specific offer they saw in your newsletter.

 In addition, consider adding the same link in headlines, logos, and product images, as well as textual links in the body of your copy.
 People try to click on everything.
 Use the opportunity.

 Here’s the simplest email marketing advice you’ll ever receive:

 If you want people to click, use buttons.